 The more I double-knit, the more possibilities I see opening up before me.
 I love the possibilities of lace – the elegant shapes and flowing forms that can be generated with just a few holes and decreases.
 As I push the boundaries of double-knitting, how could I not try double-knit lace?
-It turns out that there are a myriad ways to do it – and not all of them are interchangeable.
-In this workshop, you’ll learn 3 of the methods of double-knit openwork that I’ve discovered, and the pros and cons of each.
+It turns out that there are several ways to do it – and not all of them are interchangeable.
+In this workshop, you’ll learn two of the methods of double-knit openwork that I’ve discovered, and the pros and cons of both.
 As with the other advanced workshops, you’ll also learn a really clean double-knit selvedge and a bind-off that mirrors the cast-on.

-What to bring: 2 solid colors (one light, one darker) of plain yarn in the fingering to sport weight range and a pair of straight or circular needles a size or two larger than you would normally use for your chosen yarn.
+What to bring: 2 solid colors (one light, one darker) of plain yarn in the fingering to sport weight range and a pair of straight or circular needles two sizes larger than you would normally use for your chosen yarn.